-H1: There are differences in the value of ROA before and after the Covid-19 pandemic

-The Non Performing Loan Ratio (NPL) is an indicator of credit risk, which shows the ability of bank management to manage loans provided by banks.
-NPL or non-performing loans is one of the key indicators in assessing bank performance.
-One of the functions of a bank is as an intermediary institution or a liaison between parties who have excess funds and those who need funds.
-Bank Indonesia (BI) through a Bank Indonesia Regulation (PBI) stipulates that the ratio of problem loans (NPL) is 5%, so the higher this ratio, the worse the quality of bank credit that causes the amount of non-performing loans the greater the possibility of a bank in a condition the problem is greater and allows lower profit achievement [25].
+H1: There are differences in the value of ROA 18 fore and after the Covid-19 panden 12 bank is as an intermediary institution or a liaison between parties who have excess funds and those who need funds.
+Bank Indonesia (BI) through a Bank Indonesia (Regulation (PBI) stipulates that the ratio of problem loans (NPL) is 5%, so the higher this ratio, the worse the quality of bank credit that causes the amount of non-performing loans the greater the possibility of a bank in a condition the problem is greater and allows lower profit achievement [25].
 This is in line with some research results which shows that there are differences in the value of NPL before and after the Covid-19 pandemic [15][16].